Seeing the whole picture

 Speaking with stakeholders

-As part of my research, I also interviewed stakeholders across the org.
+Lastly, I interviewed key stakeholders across the org.

 What emerged was an experience held together by manual processes and a whole lot of faith.